+777E.
+Service

-- 777F.
-Notice of intention to appear - 777G.
+777F.
+Notice of intention to appear

+777G.
 Notice of submission

-Division 2 - Proceedings under the Jurisdiction of Courts (Cross-vesting) Act 1987
+Di vision 2 - 1 Proceedings under the Jurisdiction of Courts (Cross-vesting) Act 1987

-- 778. Interpretation of Division 2 of Part 32 - 779.
-Attorney-General not party to proceeding - 780.
-Powers on removal of proceedings to Court - 781.
-Jurisdiction under cross-vesting laws - 782.
-Proceedings transferred under cross-vesting laws - 783.
-Conduct of proceedings
+778. Interpretation of Division 2 of Part 32

+779. Attorney-General not party to proceeding

+780. Powers on removal of proceedings to Court

+781. Jurisdiction under cross-vesting laws

+782. Proceedings transferred under cross-vesting laws

+783. Conduct of proceedings

-Division 2AA - Proceedings under the Legal Profession Act 2007
+Di vision 2AA - Proceedings under the Legal Profession Act 2007

-- 783AA.
+783AA.
 Interpretation of Division 2AA of Part 32

-- 783AB.
+783AB.
 Relevant matters

-- 783AC.
+783AC.
 Notice of intention to apply for admission

-- 783AD.
+783AD.
 Application for admission

-- 783AE.
+783AE.
 Documents supporting application for admission

-- 783AF.
+783AF.
 Application for declaration of suitability

-- 783AG.
+783AG.
 Effect of declaration of suitability on application for admission

-- 783AH.
+783AH.
 Affidavit of service of application under this Division

-- 783AI.
+783AI.
 Inquiries

-- 783AJ.
+783AJ.
 Oath

-- 783AK.
+783AK.
 Compliance with former rules

-- Division 2A Proceedings under the Mutual Recognition (Tasmania) Act 1993 and the Trans-Tasman Mutual Recognition Act 1997 of the Commonwealth
+Division 2A - Proceedings under the Mutual Recognition (Tasman 1993 and the Trans-Tasman Mutual Recognition Act the Commonwealth 1993 and the Trans-Tasman Mutual Recognition Act 1997 of

-- 783A.
+783A.
 Interpretation of Division 2A of Part 32

-- 783B.
+783B.
 Application of Division

-- 783C.
+783C.
 Application for admission

-- 783D.
+783D.
 Hearing date

-- 783E.
+783E.
 Registrar to consider application

-- 783F.
 Applicant not appearing at hearing

-- 783G.
-Documents to be produced at hearing
+783F.

 783H.
-Person may show cause ------- -------- ----- ------ -------
+Person may show cause

 Division 3 - Proceedings under the Settled Land Act 1884 and the Settled Land Act 1911

-- 784. Interpretation of Division 3 of Part 32
+784. Interpretation of Division 3 of Part 32

-- 785. Service
+785. Service

-- 786. Service on other persons
+786. Service on other persons

-- 787. Dispensing with service
+787. Dispensing with service

-- 788. Evidence as to title
+788. Evidence as to title

-- 789. Sales
+789. Sales

-- 790. Leases
+790. Leases

-- 791. Payment of capital money into Court
+791. Payment of capital money into Court

-- 792. Title of account
+792. Title of account

-- 793. Costs of payment into Court
+793. Costs of payment into Court

-Division 4 - Proceedings under the Trustee Act 1898
+Division 4 - I Proceedings under the Trustee Act 1898

-- 794. Payment into Court under section 48
+794. Payment into Court under section 48

-- 795. Applications in respect of money paid into Court
+795. Applications in respect of money paid into Court

-- 796. Application under section 52
+796. Application under section 52

 Division 5 - Proceedings under the Variation of Trusts Act 1994

+797. Parties

-- 797. Parties - 798.
-Unborn or unascertained beneficiaries
+798. Unborn or unascertained beneficiaries

-Division 6 - Proceedings under the Wills Act 1992 and the Wills Act 2008
+Division 6 - I Proceedings under the Wills Act 1992 and the Wills Act 2008

-- 799. Interpretation of Division 6 of Part 32 - 800.
-Application to dispense with requirements for execution of wills - 801.
-Application to validate dispositions to interested witnesses - 802.
-Application for authorisation, alteration or revocation of wills by minors - 803.
-Application for leave to apply for certain orders - 803A.
+799. Interpretation of Division 6 of Part 32

+800. Application to dispense with requirements for execution of wills

+801. Application to validate dispositions to interested witnesses

+802. Application for authorisation, alteration or revocation of wills by minors

+803. Application for leave to apply for certain orders

+803A.
 Application to rectify a will

+Documents to be produced at hearing

+783G.